clowdr-app/clowdr-web-app/README.md

 ## Installation

-If you want to run Clowdr lcoally, and help develop it, we highly recommend you do it from a Mac or Linux environment.
+If you want to run Clowdr locally (e.g., to help develop it), we highly recommend you do it from a Mac or Linux environment.
 The instructions below assume so.
 If you are on Windows, install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and run everything from there.

 ### Install all dependencies